ciwg/workshop-2024-09-24-mit-ai-roundtable-review/presentation.md

 - Small Language Models for On-device Applications
 - Peer-to-Peer AI Protocols

+## Roundtable 3:
+- Multi-Agent with millions of agents and digital twinning real-world agents (Abhishek Singh)
+- Computing on encrypted data using Homomorphic Encryption (Antigoni Polychroniadou)
+- Infrastructure and market-making in decentralized systems (Levi Rybalov)
+- Challenges in orchestration and incentivizing nodes (Varun Mathur)
+- Reputation systems and trust in decentralized AI (Abhishek Singh)

 ---

-## The GOD AI: Global Orchestration of Decentralized AI

-- Speaker: Ramesh Raskar
-- Vision for harmonizing decentralized AI globally
-- Interconnecting decentralized AI systems while maintaining autonomy
-- Technical challenges and collaborative opportunities
+# What is Decentralized AI?

+Decentralized AI refers to the distribution of AI computations and data across multiple autonomous agents or nodes, enhancing scalability, privacy, and resilience.
+Unlike centralized systems, decentralized AI empowers individual participants and leverages collective intelligence.

 ---

-## AI PCs and NPUs

-- Speaker: Ganesha Rasiah
-- Evolution of personal computing with AI
-- Integration of Neural Processing Units (NPUs)
-- Challenges and future implications in hardware design and user privacy
+# Secret Sharing Using Polynomial Curves

+Secret sharing is a method to distribute a secret among multiple parties, ensuring that only a subset can reconstruct it.
+Polynomial curves, specifically Shamir's Secret Sharing, use polynomial interpolation to achieve this.
+Each participant holds a share of the polynomial, and together they can reconstruct the secret, enhancing data security and privacy in decentralized AI systems.

 ---

-## Blockchain Integration with Decentralized AI

-- Discussants: Steve Derezinski and Medha Parlikar
-- Enhancing security, transparency, and collaboration using blockchain
-- New governance models for AI and blockchain convergence
+# Double Auction Markets for Computational Services

+Double auction markets facilitate the exchange of computational resources between buyers and sellers.
+In decentralized AI, this mechanism allows participants to offer computational power or AI services in exchange for compensation.
+By enabling competitive bidding and dynamic pricing, double auction markets optimize resource allocation and incentivize efficient participation in the AI ecosystem.

 ---

-## User-Owned AI Foundation Models

-- Speaker: Anna Kazlauskas
-- Democratizing AI through user ownership
-- Increased transparency, user trust, and equitable data governance
-- Personalized and ethical AI solutions
+# Multiparty Computation (MPC)

+Multiparty Computation allows multiple parties to jointly compute a function over their inputs while keeping those inputs private.
+In decentralized AI, MPC enables collaborative model training and data analysis without exposing sensitive information.
+This enhances privacy and trust among participants, fostering secure and cooperative AI development.

 ---

-## Decentralized Orchestration for Multi-Agent Systems

-- Speaker: Richard Blythman
-- Enhancing autonomy and efficiency in multi-agent systems
-- Robust frameworks for distributed decision-making
-- Collaboration among AI agents for goal-directed behavior
+# Zero-Knowledge Proofs (ZKP)

+Zero-Knowledge Proofs allow one party to prove to another that a statement is true without revealing any additional information.
+In decentralized AI systems, ZKPs can verify computations and data integrity without exposing underlying data, ensuring both security and privacy.
+This technology is crucial for maintaining trust and compliance in decentralized environments.

 ---

-## H2O Danube: Small Language Model for On-device Applications

-- Speaker: Sri Ambati
-- Open-weights small language model for offline use
-- Enhancing language model accessibility and functionality in constrained environments
-- Privacy and efficiency without cloud reliance
+# Keynote Highlights

+### The GOD AI – Global Orchestration of Decentralized AI
+* **Speaker:** Ramesh Raskar
+* **Focus:** Harmonizing decentralized AI efforts globally through robust, scalable networks that enable collaborative problem-solving without central oversight.

+### Going Forward with AI PCs and NPUs
+* **Speaker:** Ganesha Rasiah
+* **Focus:** Enhancing personal computing with Neural Processing Units to transform user experiences and computational capabilities in AI-driven devices.

 ---

-## Peer-to-Peer AI Protocol

-- Speaker: Tomisin Jenrola
-- Direct interactions between distributed AI agents
-- Enhancing data privacy and reducing latency
-- Scalability and fault tolerance in peer-to-peer AI networks
+# Panel Discussions

+### User-Owned AI Foundation Models
+* **Speaker:** Anna Kazlauskas
+* **Focus:** Democratizing AI by enabling user ownership of foundational models, promoting transparency, trust, and equitable data governance.

+### Decentralized Orchestration for Multi-Agent Systems
+* **Speaker:** Richard Blythman
+* **Focus:** Enhancing autonomy and efficiency in multi-agent systems through decentralized orchestration, addressing distributed decision-making challenges.

 ---

-## Panel Discussion and Q&A

-- Diverse insights from Anna Kazlauskas, Richard Blythman, Sri Ambati, and Tomisin Jenrola
-- Practical applications and future potential of decentralized AI
-- Interactive format for exploring operational intricacies and strategic implications
+# Technical Innovations

+### H2O Danube – On-Device & Offline Language Models
+* **Speaker:** Sri Ambati
+* **Focus:** Developing compact, open-weights language models for robust natural language processing in decentralized, resource-constrained environments.

+### Peer-to-Peer AI Protocol
+* **Speaker:** Tomisin Jenrola
+* **Focus:** Facilitating direct interactions between distributed AI agents, enhancing data privacy, reducing latency, and improving scalability.

 ---

-## What Next?

-- Expanding interest and engagement in Decentralized AI
-- Joining community discussions and groups
+# Advanced Topics

+### Secret Sharing using Polynomial Curves
+Understanding the mathematical foundation and practical applications of polynomial-based secret sharing in securing decentralized AI data.

+### Double Auction Markets
+Exploring the dynamics of double auction mechanisms in balancing computational service demand and supply within decentralized AI ecosystems.

+### Multiparty Computation (MPC)
+Delving into MPC protocols that enable secure, collaborative computations across multiple decentralized agents without compromising individual data privacy.

+### Zero-Knowledge Proofs (ZKP)
+Examining how ZKPs can validate AI computations and data integrity, ensuring trust and security without revealing sensitive information.

 ---

-## Key Highlights from Roundtable 3

-- Multi-Agent with millions of agents and digital twinning real-world agents (Abhishek Singh)
-- Computing on encrypted data using Homomorphic Encryption (Antigoni Polychroniadou)
-- Infrastructure and market-making in decentralized systems (Levi Rybalov)
-- Challenges in orchestration and incentivizing nodes (Varun Mathur)
-- Reputation systems and trust in decentralized AI (Abhishek Singh)

----

-## Conclusion
+# Future Directions

+* **Scalability:** Enhancing the scalability of decentralized AI systems through efficient resource allocation and orchestration.
+* **Privacy:** Strengthening data privacy mechanisms to protect user data while enabling collaborative AI advancements.
+* **Interoperability:** Promoting interoperability across diverse AI agents and platforms to foster a cohesive decentralized AI network.
-- Encouraging continued research and implementation in decentralized AI
+* **Incentivization:** Developing robust incentive structures to encourage participation and sustained engagement in decentralized AI initiatives.
-- Collaboration and innovation opportunities in various domains
-- Future outlook on decentralized AI technologies